washingtonirving/bsdapi/donate_api/README.md

 * **`email`** (conditional)

   The user's email address.

   If this is set to required in the BSD donation form, then it should be required.

 * **`phone`** (conditional)

   The user's phone number.

   If this is set to required in the BSD donation form, then it should be required.

 * **`amount`** (required)

   Because of the BSD payment processor this must be set to a value of a preconfigured amount in the BSD donation form or to the value of `other` and the amount must be passed as the `amount_other` argument mentioned below.

   When using the donate API it is best practice to always set this as `other` and use the `amount_other` argument (below) to specify the donation amount for maximum flexibility.

 * **`amount_other`** (required)

   The donation amount selected by the user.
 Float value to the hundredth decimal point.
 Examples: 10.00, 20.12

 * **`quick_donate_populated`** (optional)

   The user's temporary, encoded payment token that is returned with the BSD getToken JSONP endpoint.
 Required if no credit card information will be passed.

 * **`cc_number`** (required)

   The user's credit card number.
 If using a payment token the value should be the last four of the user's credit card (retrieved from the getToken BSD endpoint).
 Otherwise it should be the full credit card number.

 * **`cc_type_cd`** (required)

   The type of card from the user.
 If using a payment token the value should be what is specified in the getToken endpoint.
 Otherwise it should be what the user selects.

 * **`cc_expir_month`** (required)

   The expiration month of the user's credit card.
 If using a payment token the value should be what is specified in the getToken endpoint.
 Otherwise it should be what the user selects.

 * **`cc_expir_year`** (required)

   The expiration year of the user's credit card.
 If using a payment token the value should be what is specified in the getToken endpoint.
 Otherwise it should be what the user selects.

 * **`employer`** (conditional)

   The user's employer.

   If this is set to required in the BSD donation form, then it should be required.

 * **`occupation`** (conditional)

   The user's occupation.

   If this is set to required in the BSD donation form, then it should be required.

 * **`source`** (optional)

   This is typically used for tracking campaign success and can be set to any arbitrary comma delimited list of values.

 * **`subsource`** (optional)

   This is just a sub category to use similar to the source argument listed above.

 * **`no_reporting_url`** (optional)

-  When set to true, omits the `action_code` and `td` URL parameters form the `success_url` in the response.
+  When set to true, omits the `action_code` and `td` URL parameters from the `redirect_url` in the response.
 These parameters contains the same tracking data included in the response, but they are encoded.
 They are used to report contributions on donation thank you page, but are sometimes not necessary for the Donate API.

 * **`recurring_acknowledge`** (required for recurring contributions)

   To submit a recurring contribution you need to create a BSD donate page that is set to type "recurring".
 Currently, you cannot have a recurring and non-recurring BSD donate page.
 If POSTing to a BSD donate form slug that is a recurring page, this parameter must be set to "1".

 * **`custom1`, `custom2`, `custom3`** (optional)

   These are all fields to hold custom data.
 They don't do anything except hold data associated with the donation in the BSD database.

 ### Responses ###